plone/archetypes.schemaextender/README.txt

   new fields and reorder fields.
 This is more costly than just adding new fields.

+* IBrowserLayerAwareExtender: this adpaters are making use of plone.browserlayer, so that the extender is only available if a layer is registered.

 * ISchemaModifier: this is a low-level hook that allows direct manipulation of the schema.
 This can be very dangerous and should never be used.